Northamptonshire: Railways

 In June 2009, the Association of Train Operating Companies (ATOC) recommended opening a new station on the former Irchester railway station site for Rushden, Higham Ferrers and Irchester, called Rushden Parkway.
-Network Rail is electrifying the Midland Main Line north of Bedford, to Kettering and Corby.
-An open access company has approached Network Rail for services to Oakham in Rutland to London via the county.

 The Rushden Historical Transport Society, operators of the Rushden, Higham and Wellingborough Railway, would like to see the railway fully reopen between Wellingborough and Higham Ferrers.

 The route of the planned High Speed 2 railway line (between London and Birmingham) will go through the southern part of the county but without any stations.